flashcodes-themayankjha/Modern-Icon-Pack/README.md

 ## Usage

+This package is designed to be used with a build process that converts the raw SVG files into components (e.g., React components).
+The examples below assume such a build process is in place.

 ### Main Icons (React / Vite Projects)

-For React and Vite projects, you can import individual icons from the main pack as components:
+Main icons are organized by style (Outline, Filled, Colored).
+The existing icons are in the `Outline` style.

 1.  **Import the desired icon:**

     ```javascript
+    // For an outline icon (e.g., Activity)
-    import { Activity } from '@mayankjha07/modern-icons';
+    import { Activity } from '@mayankjha07/modern-icons/icons/Outline';

-    // Or for a specific icon:
+    // If Filled or Colored versions were available:
-    // import { Camera } from '@mayankjha07/modern-icons';
+    // import { Camera } from '@mayankjha07/modern-icons/icons/Filled';
     ```

 2.  **Use the icon as a component in your JSX:**